JWST Coronagraphic Visibility Tool Help

 Depending on how it was installed, you can open CVT from its app or from the command line.
-Double-clicking the app should open it, or on the command line in an AstroConda-active window, enter "
+Double-clicking the app should open it, or from the command line enter

 You can type coordinates into the RA and Dec boxes or use the target name resolver to get coordinates.
 To find a target, type the target name into the SIMBAD Target Resolver box and click Search.
 If SIMBAD is unable to find a match, the result "No object found for this identifier" will be displayed.
 If SIMBAD finds a match, the target’s SIMBAD ID, RA, and declination will be displayed.
 If SIMBAD cannot resolve a target, you may supply the RA and declination yourself (in decimal degrees).